-- Print Materials Restriction - \circ $\;$ Responsible parties have three levels of restriction for print collections. - No Restriction no restriction to print materials. - Juvenile Restriction changes the account type to Restricted Juvenile and prohibits check-out of items from the teen (YA) and adult collections as well as access to the following databases and digital media:
+- Print Materials Restriction - Responsible parties have three levels of restriction for print collections. - No Restriction no restriction to print materials. - Juvenile Restriction changes the account type to RESTRICTED Juvenile (RJ) or RESTRICTED Reciprocal Juvenile (RRJ) and prohibits checkout of items from the Teen, Adult, and Young Adult collections as well as access to the following databases and digital media: - Hoopla, Comics Plus, CreativeBug, JobNow, VetNow, Overdrive/Libby - Teen Restriction changes the account type to RESTRICTED Teen (RT) or RESTRICTED Reciprocal Teen (RRT) and prohibits checkout of items from the Adult and Young Adult collections as well as access to the following databases and digital media: - Hoopla, Comics Plus, CreativeBug, JobNow, VetNow, Overdrive/Libby - Digital Materials and Resources Restriction

-- Hoopla, Comics Plus, Kanopy, CreativeBug, JobNow, VetNow, Overdrive/Libby - Teen Restriction changes the account type to Restricted Teen and prohibits check-out of items from the adult collections as well as access to the following databases and digital media: - Hoopla, Comics Plus, Kanopy, CreativeBug, JobNow, VetNow, Overdrive/Libby - Digital Materials and Resources Restriction - Responsible parties have two levels of restriction for electronic resources. - No Restriction no restriction to digital materials and resources. - Restricted Card patron is issued a new card starting with an 889 prefix that prohibits access to the following library databases and digital media: - Hoopla, Comics Plus, Kanopy, CreativeBug, JobNow, VetNow, Overdrive/Libby, CloudLibrary
+- o Responsible parties have two levels of restriction for electronic resources. - No Restriction no restriction to digital materials and resources. - Restricted Card patron is issued a new card starting with an 889 prefix that prohibits access to the following library databases and digital media: - Hoopla, Comics Plus, CreativeBug, JobNow, VetNow, Overdrive/Libby, CloudLibrary